Atredies/Atredies/README.md

 Hi there 👋

-- 🌱 I’m currently learning for python certifications available at [pythoninstitute.org](https://pythoninstitute.org/)
+- 🌱 I'm currently learning CI/CD with TF and Ansible and Github actions for AWS and Azure
-- 🔭 I’m currently working on programming with python web frameworks (such as flask)
+- 🔭 I’m currently also working on some Python APIs